 Financing and implementation of dual-use infrastructure projects

-BraveTech EU and improving European dual-use infrastructure
+BraveTech EU and the improvement of the European dual-use infrastructure

 Technological innovation and infrastructure development

 The BraveTech EU initiative contributes to improving European dual-use infrastructure by promoting innovative technologies that can be used in both civilian and military applications.
-The Ukrainian BRAVE1 platform has already registered over 3,500 developments from more than 1,500 domestic manufacturers, with over 260 developments codified according to NATO standards.
+The Ukrainian BRAVE1 platform has already registered over 3,500 developments from more than 1,500 domestic manufacturers, with over 260 developments codified to NATO standards.
 This impressive track record demonstrates the potential for integrating Ukrainian innovations into European systems.

 Synergy potential with existing EU programs

 The BraveTech EU initiative complements existing EU programs such as the European Defence Fund (EDF) and the Horizon Europe program.
 The EDF has a budget of more than one billion euros for 2025 and supports the development of critical defence technologies.
-The proposed changes to the Horizon Europe program would allow the European Innovation Council to also fund dual-use technologies, strengthening synergies between civil and military research.
+The proposed changes to the Horizon Europe program would allow the European Innovation Council to also fund dual-use technologies, thus strengthening synergies between civilian and military research.

-Hub for security and defense - advice and information
+Hub for Security and Defense - Advice and Information

-The hub for security and defense offers well-founded advice and current information in order to effectively support companies and organizations in strengthening their role in European security and defense policy.
-In close connection to the SME Connect working group, he promotes small and medium -sized companies (SMEs) in particular that want to further expand their innovative strength and competitiveness in the field of defense.
-As a central point of contact, the hub creates a decisive bridge between SME and European defense strategy.
+The Security and Defence Hub offers expert advice and up-to-date information to effectively support companies and organizations in strengthening their role in European security and defence policy.
+Working closely with the SME Connect Defence Working Group, it particularly promotes small and medium-sized enterprises (SMEs) that wish to further develop their innovative capacity and competitiveness in the defence sector.
+As a central point of contact, the Hub thus creates a crucial bridge between SMEs and European defence strategy.

 From test field in Ukraine to scaling: Dual-use technologies on the rise